Rethinking Clustering for Robustness: Implementation Details

 \textbf{Pre-processing.} Images are normalized by their channel-wise mean and standard deviation.
 For CIFAR10 and CIFAR100.
 We apply standard data augmentation of random $32\times32$ crops with a padding of 4.
 For SVHN, we do not employ any data augmentation.

 \textbf{Magnet Loss.} Following Rippel \textit{et al.} \cite{magnet}, we compute a stochastic approximation of the \textit{Magnet Loss}.
 Hence, Magnet Loss training requires sampling neighborhoods of points in representation space, rather than independent samples.
 These neighborhoods are defined by a number of clusters and a number of samples per cluster.
 This sampling procedure does not guarantee that every instance will be sampled, nor that an instance shall be sampled only once.
 Therefore, we define an epoch as passing as many instances as there are available in the dataset, regardless if some instances were repeated or some instances were seen more than once.
+We use $K=2$ as the number of clusters per class for our experiments.
 For sampling, we set the total number of sampled clusters to 12, and the number of samples per cluster to 20.
 Hence, the total amount of samples in each batch of each batch is $12 \times 20 = 240$.
 Cluster assignments are recomputed at the end of every epoch with the \textit{K-means} clustering algorithm with the \textit{K-means}$_{++}$ initialization.
 We run grid search for optimizing the $\alpha$ parameter in the Magnet Loss.
 We set $\alpha$ to $12.5$ for ClusTR and ClusTR+QTRADES on CIFAR10; to $13$ for ClusTR and to $10$ for ClusTR+QTRADES on SVHN; to $8.5$ for ClusTR+QTRADES on CIFAR100.

 \textbf{QTRADES.} We initialize the adversary by adding uniform noise in $[-\epsilon, \epsilon]$ to the original instance, computing Cross Entropy between the original and adversarial instances and following one step of gradient ascent for Cross Entropy.
 The result of gradient ascent is always clipped so that the adversarial instances lies in image space, \ie $[0, 1]^n$.
 The total loss with which the network is trained is a weighted sum of the Clustering Loss and the Cross Entropy between the original and adversarial instances.
 We cross validate over the regularization term $\lambda$ balancing the two terms in Equation \eqref{eq:total loss}.
 We set $\lambda$ to $8$ on CIFAR10, to $9.7$ on SVHN, and to $2$ on CIFAR100.